 Somehow I raised my hand to lead up a group of boats.
 (Of course I did.)

-In other words, herd cats down a river.
+In other words, herd cats down the rivers.

 Starting in early October this became an unpaid part time job.
 I spent countless hours studying the maps, talking to the locks, calling marinas, and discussing the route with Loopers who traveled in previous years.